-- 1. The first step will always be a positive reminder for the whole class, pointing out the appropriate behaviour - 2.
-Reminder for an individual - 3.
-A second warning - 4.
-Time out in class, a place in classroom / time limited/change of partner / group for 5 minutes/withdrawn from activity for 2 minutes/sitting alone / next to adult for 5 minutes - 5.
-Time out of class, send to an appropriate class for 5 minutes Child will be isolated in the class to enable them to calm down / reflect.
-Informal contact will be made with parents if there are repeated incidences - 6.
-Pupil to see the Senior Leadership Team Teachers with timeout and Behaviour Incident report form completed if appropriate (Appendix 2)
+1. The first step will always be a positive reminder for the whole class, pointing out the appropriate behaviour

+2. Reminder for an individual

+3. A second warning

+4. Time out in class, a place in classroom / time limited/change of partner / group for 5 minutes/withdrawn from activity for 2 minutes/sitting alone / next to adult for 5 minutes 5.
+Time out of class, send to an appropriate class for 5 minutes

+Child will be isolated in the class to enable them to calm down / reflect.
+Informal contact will be made with parents if there are repeated incidences

+6. Pupil to see the Senior Leadership Team Teachers with timeout and Behaviour Incident reported on CPOMS.